mitranim/mox/readme.md

 ## Inspiration

-In no particular order: Clojure and other Lisps, Erlang, Go, Rust, and more.
+In no particular order: Clojure and other Lisps, Erlang, Go, Haskell, Rust, and more.

 ## Semantics